Antibiotic-Induced Gut Toxicity Suppresses Immune Function

 When Chronic Lyme Disease patients develop an overactive anterior cingulate, they become more argumentative, more stubborn, and hyper-focused on the negative, and they develop obsessive-compulsive worry.

 Antibiotic-Induced Gut Toxicity Causes Increased Brain Toxicity

-After Chronic Lyme disease patients develop antibiotic-induced gut toxicity, yeast mycotoxins, and bacterial endotoxins migrate from the gut to the brain.
-These toxins are fatty in structure and deposit in the fattiest organ, our brain which is 60 percent fat.
+After Chronic Lyme disease, patients develop antibiotic-induced gut toxicity, and mycotoxins and bacterial endotoxins migrate from the gut to the brain.
+These toxins are fatty in structure and deposit in the fattiest organ, our brain, which is 60 percent fat.

 Antibiotic-induced neurotoxicity causes further suppression of the immune system by “shutting down” the electrical current in the brain.
 This is problematic because the brain’s electrical activity is responsible for stimulating cytokine activity.
 Cytokines are the chemical messengers that activate our natural killer cells.

-When neurotoxins inflame the myelin sheath of brain neurons, they change the electromagnetic field surrounding the neuron; slowing the speed of the electrical impulse.
+When neurotoxins inflame the myelin sheath of brain neurons, they change the electromagnetic field surrounding the neuron, slowing the speed of the electrical impulse.
 By this mechanism, neurotoxins essentially suppress the brain’s electrical activity.
-In a healthy brain, the electrical current jumps over the myelin on brain neurons in a rapid fashion.
+In a healthy brain, the electrical current rapidly jumps over the myelin on brain neurons.

-However, when the myelin sheath becomes infiltrated with fatty neurotoxins from the gut, in addition to toxins from the Lyme disease spirochete, it fails to effectively modulate immune function.
+However, when the myelin sheath becomes infiltrated with fatty neurotoxins from the gut and toxins from the Lyme disease spirochete, it fails to effectively modulate immune function.